Sri Lankan President urges people to stop 'violence and acts of revenge' as death toll in violence rises to 8 | Politics

 - Sri Lanka

-Embattled Sri Lankan President Gotabaya Rajapaksa on Tuesday urged people to stop ''violence and acts of revenge'' against fellow citizens and vowed to address the political and economic crisis facing the nation, even as the death toll rose to eight in the unprecedented violence that erupted after supporters of former prime minister Mahinda Rajapaksa attacked anti-government protesters here.
+Sri Lankan President Gotabaya Rajapaksa on Tuesday urged people to stop ''violence and acts of revenge'' against fellow citizens and vowed to address the political and economic crisis facing the nation, even as his elder brother and former prime minister Mahinda Rajapaksa was evacuated to a naval base for his safety after a series of attacks on his supporters that left at least eight people dead.

 ''I appeal and urge people to remain calm & stop violence & acts of revenge against citizens, irrespective of political affiliations.
 All efforts will be made to restore political stability through consensus, within constitutional mandate & to resolve economic crisis,'' President Gotabaya tweeted in his first comments since the outbreak of the violence that saw arson attacks on the homes of several former ministers and politicians.